ibm-skills-network/portals-admin-knowledgebase/docs/intro.md

 ## Customizing Your Portal

-The Portal Management Console (GLaDOS) provides powerful customization options to create a branded experience for your organization:
+The Portal Admin Management Console provides powerful customization options to create a branded experience for your organization:

 - Customize logos, menus, headers, and footers through an intuitive point-and-click interface
 - Advanced CSS customization for complete design control
 - Configure access controls and user management
-- Set up support systems and virtual assistants powered by IBM Watson
+- Set up and enable AI assistants
-- All customization options are available under the "Settings" menu

 ## Engaging Your Learners